Fred Jackson (running back)

-Frederick George Jackson (born February 20, 1981) is a former American football running back.
-He played college football at Coe College.
-After going undrafted in 2003 and playing three seasons in arena football and later NFL Europe, Jackson spent nine seasons with the Buffalo Bills, becoming their third all-time leading rusher.
+Frederick George Jackson (born February 20, 1981) is an American former professional football running back who played in the National Football League (NFL).
+He played college football for the Coe Kohawks.
+After going undrafted in 2003 and playing two indoor football seasons and later in NFL Europe, Jackson spent nine seasons with the Buffalo Bills, becoming their third all-time leading rusher.
 In the 2015 season, he was the oldest active running back in the NFL.

-High school career
+Early life

-Jackson attended Lamar High School in Arlington, Texas, where he played football and ran track.
+Jackson attended Lamar High School in Arlington, Texas, where he played football.
 Although he was a member of the powerful Lamar Vikings teams of the late 1990s, he never started a game in his two years on the varsity team because he was considered too small (5 ft 8 in, 160 pounds) and too slow.
 He began his senior year as a third-string running back, and only after a knee injury to starter Justin Faust (headed to Stanford), was he elevated to second-string behind Tommicus Walker (headed to TCU).

 Also a standout sprinter, Jackson was a state-qualifier in the 100 meters and recorded a time of 21.78 seconds as a member of the Lamar 4 × 100 m relay squad, breaking the previous record.

 During his senior year, 14 of his teammates signed letters of intent to play college football, but he did not receive any offers.
 Instead, Wayne Phillips, his Nichols Junior High School football coach, arranged for him and his brother to enroll into Coe College, a Division III school that does not offer athletic scholarships.